Last Updated: September 3, 2021

 Personal Information We Receive Automatically From Your Use of the Service:

-When you visit, use and interact with the Service, we may receive certain information about your visit, use or interactions.
-For example, we may monitor the number of people that visit our Service, peak hours of visits, which page(s) are visited on the Service, the domains our visitors come from (e.g., google.com, yahoo.com, etc.), and which browsers people use to access and use the Service (e.g., Firefox, Microsoft Internet Explorer, etc.), broad geographical information, and site-navigation pattern.
+When you visit, use, and interact with the Service, we may receive certain information about your visit, use, or interactions.
+For example, we may monitor the number of people that visit our Service, peak hours of visits, which page(s) are visited on the Service, the domains our visitors come from (e.g., google.com, yahoo.com, etc.), and which browsers people use to access and use the Service (e.g., Firefox, Microsoft Internet Explorer, etc.), broad geographical information, and site-navigation patterns.
 In particular, the following information is created and automatically logged in our systems:

 - Log data: Information (“log data”) that your browser automatically sends whenever you visit the Site.
 Log data includes your Internet Protocol (“IP”) address (so we understand which country you are connecting from when you visit the Site), browser type and settings, the date and time of your request, and how you interacted with the Site.

 - Device information: Includes name of the device, operating system, and browser you are using.
 Information collected may depend on the type of device you use and its settings.